 Hey friends, it’s Pam from overthebigmoon.com and I’m excited to be here today to share these fun DIY Skeleton Pajamas!
-If you’ve never visited my site, then on Over the Big Moon you can find lots of Pre-K Packs, fun printables, TONS of Elf on the Shelf ideas, DIY’s, Cricut crafts, recipes and lots more!
+If you’ve never visited my site, then on Over the Big Moon you can find lots of Pre-K Packs, fun printables, Cricut crafts and lots more!
 I’d love for you to check it out!

 Today I’m excited to share with you these DIY Skeleton Pajamas that I made with my Cricut Maker!
 Although they can be made also with a Cricut Explore (or Explore 2).
 I love creating with my Cricut, because it allows me to make so many more projects and in a fraction of the time!

 Now, let’s get making these fun Skeleton Pajamas!

 - SportFlex Iron On (in black or whatever color you need for your PJ’s)

 - 12×24 Standard Mat